FC Zorya Luhansk: History

 The modern professional team of Zorya Luhansk, during its Soviet period known also as Zaria Voroshilovgrad/Lugansk and for a short period Zorya-MALS, was created in 1964 as the city's team of masters by merging the factory team with another team of masters "Trudovye Rezervy".
 Before 1964, the factory team played mostly in republican competitions of the Ukrainian SSR.

 The history of football in the city of Luhansk begins in the early 20th century.
 The first Luhansk team was created in the Russian Empire in 1908 when the workers of the Russischen Maschinenbaugesellschaft Hartmann (today "Luhansk Locomotive") created the "Society of Rational Recreations".
 One of the disciplines was a game of kickball headed by the Czech specialist Henrich Drževikovski from Prague, who originally was an instructor of gymnastics of the factory's ministerial school.
 That team played its games and conducted its training on the empty lot near the factory where today the sport hall "Zorya" is located.

 The first mention of games involving the Luhansk team dates back to 1911.
 In 1913 in Kostyantynivka the first regional football league of Donets basin was created.
 During World War I and the subsequent Soviet and German hostilities, the league was suspended until 1920, by which time the situation in the region had stabilized.

-In 1922 in the city of Luhansk was built a new stadium, possibly "on the personal order" of Vladimir Lenin and later named after him.
-In 1923 the workers of the Luhansk steam train factory of the October Revolution (hence – the club's logo with a locomotive) organized their football team "Metalist" which became the forerunner of today's Zorya.
+In 1922 a new stadium was built, possibly "on the personal order" of Vladimir Lenin and later named after him.
+In 1923 the workers of the Luhansk steam train factory of the October Revolution (hence the club's logo with a locomotive) organized their football team "Metalist" which became the forerunner of today's Zorya.
 The following year there the championship of the newly created Luhansk okruha (district) was created.
 In the final game the collective city team of Luhansk was victorious against their rivals from the city of Snizhne, winning the title after extra time 1–0.
 In 1926, the All-Ukrainian Committee of the Mining Workers' council organized a team of Donbass miners, players from Kadiivka, for a tour in Germany (Weimar Republic).
 There the Donbass team won four of their eight games.
 The following year an international game took place in Luhansk, in which the city team was challenged by their rivals from Austria.
 The Donbas players lost the game.